Obelisk (biology): Genetics and biochemistry

 Features of obelisks include circular RNA genome assemblies with around 1000 base pairs, and rod-like secondary structures that encompass the entire genome.
-In contrast to viroids, their RNA is translated into proteins, tentatively called "oblins" in the preprint.
-The two proteins listed there have been named Oblin-1 and Oblin-2.
+In contrast to viroids, their RNA is translated into proteins, tentatively called "oblins".
+The two proteins identified in the initial discovery were Oblin-1 and Oblin-2.
+Oblin-1 is broadly conserved, while the presence of other proteins varies within obelisk subfamilies.
+This may show that only Oblin-1 is essential for replication, while other proteins are involved in host-specific interactions.

 First structural predictions say that Oblin-1 can bind metal ions and thus could be involved in cellular signalling.
 Oblin-2 features a binding site which is typical of protein complexes, and might therefore bind to enzymes of its host cell.